helm/charts/stable/redmine/README.md

 ## Configuration

-The following tables list the configurable parameters of the Redmine chart and their default values.
+The following table lists the configurable parameters of the Redmine chart and their default values.

 | Parameter | Description | Default |
 | --------- | ----------- | ------- |